Databases are used as an efficient way to store large amounts of information.

 Databases form the backbone of most applications.
 Wherever information is being created, updated or deleted, it’s very likely that this information is being stored in a database format.

-Data can be stored in a range of formats, designed for each type of field allowing data to be stored in its most efficient way.
-Some examples of the types of data most people have had some interaction with includes employee records, project management, ecommerce inventories, website page data, accounting etc…
+Data can be stored in a range of formats, designed for each type of field, allowing data to be stored in its most efficient way.
+Some examples of the types of data most people have had some interaction with includes employee records, project management, ecommerce inventories, website page data and accounting.

 When designing database management systems, we consider the five major components of its design: People, Procedures, Hardware, Software and Data.